Vyral/base-template/_posts/2018-05-17-how-to-stage-without-breaking-the-bank.md

 Only painted one room and changed some materials…

-And still achieved the look we needed…
+And still achieved the look we needed…&nbsp;

 To get an extra $40,000 to $50,000…